irenatfh/CRSSANT/README.md

 By default, the CRSSANT pipeline analyzes all reads in a SAM file.
 The pipeline uses the spectral clustering method to cluster reads into DGs with overlap threshold parameter of 0.5 and eigenratio threshold of 5, and uses eight threads for parallel processing.

 #### Specifying genes for analysis
 The input to CRSSANT is assumed to be a SAM file of aligned sequencing reads produced by the PARIS assay.
 The reads are further assumed to be mapped to the same genomic region (e.g. chromosome or mini genome).
 The SAM file may contain reads from different genes, but all genes must reside in only a single genomic region.
 By default, CRSSANT analyzes all possible pairs of genes present in the SAM file.
-The user may also specify a particular pair of genes for analysis using the gene flag `-g`, e.g. `-g gene1,gene2` indicates that the CRSSANT pipeline should analyze only reads whose left arms map to gene1 and whose right arms map to gene`.
+The user may also specify a particular pair of genes for analysis using the gene flag `-g`, e.g. `-g gene1,gene2` indicates that the CRSSANT pipeline should analyze only reads whose left arms map to gene1 and whose right arms map to gene2.

 To run CRSSANT on a particular gene pair of interest, run with flag `-g`:
 ```